hitiksaini/Simon-Game/README.md

 Simon will automatically begin a new game with only the remaining colors.

-## that's it for now, let's play the game now😀
+## that's it for now, let's play the game😀